Kel-Kan/llm-safety-probe/README.md

 ## Motivation

 Safety evaluations often assume that refusal mechanisms are robust to superficial changes in prompt wording.
-However, prior anecdotal evidence suggests that rephrasing, contextualization, or indirect framing may affect whether a model refuses, partially refuses, or complies with a request.
+Prior evidence suggests that rephrasing, contextualization, or indirect framing can affect whether a model refuses, partially refuses, or complies.

 Understanding sensitivity to prompt framing is important for:

 - Evaluating the robustness of safety guardrails
 - Identifying potential bypass patterns
 - Informing safer model deployment and evaluation practices